reece-lance/eportfolio/Deciphering_Big_Data/Team_Exercises/database_design_project.md

 - **Areas for Improvement:**
   - More depth was needed in describing the logical design, particularly the ER diagrams.
   - The data management pipeline section required further elaboration and a clearer focus on essential elements.

-#### Reflection:

-Based on the feedback, I realised the importance of providing more detailed explanations and visual aids, such as ER diagrams, to convey the logical design more effectively.
-Additionally, I learned that adhering strictly to assignment requirements and avoiding unnecessary sections can strengthen the clarity and impact of a report.

-**Key Learnings:**
-- **Depth and Detail Matter:** Providing thorough explanations and visual aids (e.g., diagrams) can significantly improve the understanding of complex topics.
-- **Clear Focus on Requirements:** It is essential to focus only on the required elements of the assignment to avoid diluting the report's effectiveness.
-- **Importance of Team Dynamics:** Effective communication and task management are critical to the success of any team project, especially in a virtual environment.

-**Future Application:**
-I will apply these lessons by enhancing my technical documentation skills, focusing more on visual aids, and continuing to improve my ability to lead and coordinate team projects effectively.

 ### Conclusion